Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Setting Executors via the Electron Objects**

-    The individual `Electron` executor options can be modified after they are imported as follows:
+    The individual `Electron` executor options can be modified after they are imported:

     ```python
     import covalent as ct